avaika/interview/README.md

 5. Processes:
     1. Is there a way to ignore -9 signal?
     2. How to allow other users to manage a specific process for your user without being root?
-    3. What is load avg and how to interpritate it?
+    3. What is load average and how to interpritate it?
     4. How to quotate resources for process?
+    5. How to launch process via SSH and make the process survive SSH session disconnect?
 7. Why do we need ssh fingerprints?

 ## Scripting (bash/python)